GoFigr/gofigR/README.md

----
-editor_options:
-  markdown:
-    wrap: 120
----

 # gofigR

 gofigR is the R client for <https://gofigr.io>, a zero-effort reproducibility engine.
 It works with any R library which outputs to R graphics devices, but automatic figure detection and publishing is currently limited to ggplot.

 ## Compatibility

 gofigR integrates with R markdown, both in `knitr` and in interactive sessions in RStudio.
 GoFigr also works in scripts.
 We tested with R 4.3.2 but any reasonably recent version should work.

 GoFigr will automatically publish all `ggplot` output assuming you call `gofigR::enable(auto_publish=TRUE)`.
 GoFigr will *not* publish old-style R plots unless you tell it to.
 See the "Usage" section below.

 ## Installation